Exxon ups production to counter falling prices in record Q1

 Exxon Mobil more than doubled its profit during the first quarter, producing more oil to overcome energy prices that have declined during a period of economic unease.

+The nation’s second-largest oil company, Chevron, also beat expectations, but did so more through its refining operations.

-Net oil and gas net production jumped by nearly 300,000 oil-equivalent barrels per day compared with the same period last year, which was marked by Russia’s invasion of Ukraine and soaring energy prices.
+Exxon’s et oil and gas net production jumped by nearly 300,000 oil-equivalent barrels per day compared with the same period last year, which was marked by Russia’s invasion of Ukraine and soaring energy prices.
+Last year at this time, a barrel of U.S. crude was trading above $100, about 30% higher than today.

+A month after the invasion of Ukraine began Exxon said that it would pull out of Russia, where it valued its operations in excess of $4 billion, and cut off new investment in the country.
+In October, the company said its operations had been expropriated by Moscow after it had tried to wind them down in an orderly fashion,

+The company boosted production in Guyana by 40% since then, which “more than offset our divestments in the expropriation of one which we no longer account for but which importantly remains part of global supply,” said Chairman and CEO Darren Woods on Friday.

 Exxon does not adjust its reported results based on one-time events such as asset sales.